Overview

 All UCAT Courses are offered under MedPrep Pty Ltd

-MedPrep’s team of highly qualified and carefully appointed tutors for UCAT (University Clinical Aptitude Test) are equipped with the knowledge and experience necessary for students’ UCAT Preparation in two different mediums – UCAT training in the classroom or through the UCAT online course.
+MedPrep’s team of highly qualified and carefully appointed UCAT tutors are equipped with the knowledge, strategies and experience necessary to support students preparing for the UCAT ANZ.

 UCAT and UCAT Headstart Courses